-Chill Out at the Zoo at Our First Winter Break Camp!
+Chill Out at the Zoo at Winter Break Camp!

-From the mountain-scaling klipspringer to the slow-moving sloth, discover the wild world of animal locomotion.
-Winter Break Camp offers exciting learning opportunities for animal and nature lovers in preK–4th grade.
-Each Winter camp group will explore the zoo and participate in a variety of activities.
-Activities will focus on animal diversity, environmental conservation and the ways Lincoln Park Zoo cares for animals at the zoo and conserves them in the wild.
+Winter Break Camp offers exciting exploration opportunities for animal and nature lovers in grades preK-4th grade.
+Each Winter Break Camp group will explore the zoo and do activities to discover animal diversity, environmental conservation and ways Lincoln Park Zoo cares for animals at the zoo and conserves them in the wild.

 Active Lincoln Park Zoo members at any level receive a 15 percent discount on registration.
 Become a member today!

 Lincoln Park Zoo adheres to a strict cancellation and refund policy:

 - If you need to cancel your registration up to two weeks prior to the program, a full refund will be given, less a 12.5 percent processing fee.

 - If you need to cancel your registration less than two weeks prior to the program, no refund will be given.
 However, you may find another participant to fill your place as long as they meet all the pertinent program requirements (e.g. age restrictions).
 The zoo’s Education Department must be notified of the participant change at least 24 hours in advance.

 - If Lincoln Park Zoo must cancel a program, a full refund will be issued to the registrant.

 Full-Day Programs (first–fourth graders)

 (PreK campers must be at least 4 years old at the time of Winter Break Camp.)